Technology-Notes/zacmanchester-kicksat-wiki/Getting-started-with-the-Sprite-Development-Kit.md

 6. Run Energia by double-clicking the Energia application

 ### Linux
 I won't give step by step instructions here since they will vary depending on your distribution.
 Most recent linux distributions ship with the LaunchPad drivers already installed.
-To get Energia running you'll need a JDK installed as well as Ant mspgcc, and mspdebug.
+To get Energia running you'll need a JDK installed as well as Ant, mspgcc, and mspdebug.
 These are likely available through your distribution's package manager.
 Once you have the prerequisites installed, download or git clone the [source code](https://github.com/zacinaction/Energia/tree/Branch_CC430_RF_support), open a terminal, cd into the build directory, and type "ant run".

 There are several [tutorials](http://elabz.com/msp430-in-64-bit-ubuntu-12-04-linux-the-arduino-way/) [available](http://www2.sakoman.com/OMAP/how-to-develop-msp430-launchpad-code-on-linux.html) [online](http://forum.43oh.com/topic/2184-energia-linux-installation/) for getting Energia running on linux.